 Ever frugal and forward-thinking, some Irish parents-of-the-bride would give their daughters a decorative hanky on her wedding day with a special dual purpose.
 The bride could wrap her bouquet in this fabric, or simply have it on hand to collect the inevitable tears.
 Sometimes called a magic handkerchief, this same fabric would then be repurposed into a Christening bonnet for the couple’s first child.
 Some vendors even sell wedding handkerchiefs with instructions on how to sew the fabric into a baby bonnet, for couples who are all for Irish wedding traditions, but don’t have the old Irish skill set.

 Claddagh or Celtic Cross engagement rings

 While Irish American couples choose from the full range of engagement ring styles, some traditional couples reach back to the Old Country for ring inspo.
-Claddagh rings are a 400-year-old Irish tradition that feature two hands holding a heart topped by a crown.
-Symbolizing love, loyalty and friendship, these may be worn by single, engaged or married folks, but wearing the heart facing your body is said to mean that your heart is taken.
+Claddagh rings are a 400-year-old Irish tradition that depict two hands holding a heart topped by a crown.
+Symbolizing love, loyalty, and friendship, these may be worn by single, engaged, or married folks, but wearing the heart facing your body is said to mean that your heart is taken.
 Adorning your engagement ring or wedding ring with a Celtic cross is also one of the enduring Irish wedding traditions that modern couples love.

 Blue wedding dresses